 Much prior work on anti-phishing security focuses on its technical aspects.
-Yet many technical solutions are often thwarted because they expected users to understand them (most could not), or because phishers and other spammers used social engineering methods to fool users into taking actions they would not normally do.
-This is why researchers are now seriously focusing on the gap between technical approaches to security vs. user interface design.
-In particular, the Symposium on Usable Privacy and Security (SOUPS) has become, since 2005, the main venue for publishing research on user aspects of security.
+Yet many technical solutions are often thwarted because they expect users to understand them (most cannot), or because phishers and other spammers used social engineering methods to fool users into taking actions they would not normally do.
+This is why researchers are now seriously focusing on the gap between technical approaches to security vs. user interface design (e.g., ACM SOUPS conference focuses on user aspects of security).

 Within the context of phishing and the web, the majority of attention on user-oriented security methods has been on security toolbars and visual security indicators.
 In general, these methods situate visuals (such as icons) on the edges of the browsing window or in the address bar that display the security status of a particular web site (e.g., whether it is SSL).
-Where a phishing site is blacklisted, more prominent and active notifications may be used [3]; we are focusing instead on indicators for non-blacklisted sites.
+Where a phishing site is blacklisted, more prominent and active notifications may be used [3].

 Yet why, despite the existence of such measures, do phishing attacks continue to be effective against users?
-Wu et al. [15], for example, examined the effectiveness of existing security toolbars, where they identified many drawbacks.
+Wu et al. [18] identified many drawbacks with existing security toolbars.
 First, people rarely noticed them because these were located in the peripheral area of a browser.
 Second, users did not necessarily care about the toolbar even if they did take notice.
-Third, because the toolbar often misclassified sites (e.g., legitimate sites as phishing sites), it led users to mistrust the toolbar.
-Researchers (e.g., [2,13]) have investigated other common visual security cues integrated into web browsers: lock icons and pop-up warnings on fraudulent certificates.
-They found these are also ineffective, as participants often continued their task in spite of these indicators.
-As with the toolbar, subjects typically ignored icons located at the periphery of their attention.
-Yet even when confronted with a blatant warning (such as a popup), users often did not care enough to stop.
+Third, the toolbar often mis-classified sites (e.g., legitimate sites as phishing sites), which led users to mistrust the toolbar.
+Other visual methods were similarly ineffective: subjects typically ignored visual lock icons located at the periphery of their attention, and continued their browsing even when confronted with a blatant pop-up warnings for fraudulent certificates [2,16].

 The problem is that the intuition used to develop the above visual security cues assumes that what works for protecting the technically-knowledgeable specialist must, by extension, also work for the average consumer.
-Yet when researchers examined what users actually use to form their opinion of trust while browsing, they found that subjects from a non-technical demographic judge security primarily from the visual content of the page itself and its relevance to one's own task [7, 5].
-Seldom do users consider browser elements such as icons and security toolbars.
+This is not true.
+When researchers examined what people actually use to form their opinion of trust, they found that non-technical people judge security primarily from the visual content of the page itself and its relevance to their own task [9,6,4].
+Seldom do they consider security icons and toolbars.